 katchley@illinois.edu

 This research area looks at the translation of Big Data to clinical knowledge.
 The overarching goal is to enhance patient-specific understanding of disease to tailor diagnoses and individualized treatment.
 Projects in this thematic component develop technologies to identify and classify genomic variants, genes, and drivers for human disease.
-Specifically, CCBGM develops algorithms to help merge heterogeneous datasets (e.g., multiomics, clinical, and microbiome) and identify statistically significant mutations, genes, metabolites, pathways, and networks that are associated with clinical or functional outcomes.
+Specifically, CCBGM develops algorithms to help merge heterogeneous datasets (e.g., multi-omics, clinical, and microbiome) and identify statistically significant mutations, genes, metabolites, pathways, and networks associated with clinical or functional outcomes.

-This research area focuses on innovations in security, storage, and compression technologies for patient-specific and genomic data.
+With focuses on innovations in security, storage, and compression technologies for patient-specific and genomic data.
 Such methods are required to process and understand large-scale bioinformatics problems.

 This external link provides additional information that is consistent with the intended purpose of this site.
 NSF cannot attest to the accuracy of a non-federal site.